Mixing times for the open ASEP at the triple point: Preliminaries

-We remark that for constant parameters $\alpha,\beta,\gamma,\delta,q$, the lower bound in \eqref{eq:CurrentHighLow} is asymptotically sharp; see \cite{L:ErgodicI}.
-We expect that a similar result can be achieved in the weakly high and low density phase using Askey--Wilson signed measures introduced in \cite{WWY:ASEPshock}.
+see \cite{DEHP:ASEPCombinatorics,L:ErgodicI}.} We expect that a similar result can be achieved in the weakly high and low density phase using Askey--Wilson signed measures introduced in \cite{WWY:ASEPshock}.
 However, since we only require a lower bound on the stationary current in the (weakly) high and (weakly) low density phase, we leave this task to future work.